We appreciate your interest in our organization!

-The reason is that it’s almost impossible for us to keep track on the communication with you, among hundreds of other volunteers, if you use different names!
+The reason is that it’s almost impossible for us to keep track of the communication with you, among hundreds of other volunteers, if you use different names!

-Some times we make appointments with volunteers on Workaway, and ask them to send us an email.
-When we receive the email, it’s from a different name, and we will not automatically understand that it’s the same person, and important information may disappear.
+Sometimes we make appointments with volunteers on Workaway or Facebook and ask them to email us.
+When we receive the email, it’s from a different name, and we will not automatically understand that it’s the same person, and essential information may disappear.

 We have had incidents where workawayers have arrived in Norway, not being able to find us or get in touch with us, because we have not recognized their name when they get in touch.
-For instance we are searching for our expected guest “Toby”, but the emails comes from “Tobias”… and some times the aliases are totally different names.
+For instance, we are searching for our expected guest “Toby”, but the emails come from “Tobias”… and sometimes the aliases are totally different names.

 Length of volunteer participation

-We usually make an agreement for a period that we will be able to host you; this is based primarily on dates of arrival and departure of current and new crew.
+We usually agree for a certain period that we will be able to host you; this is based primarily on dates of arrival and departure of current and new crew.
 If for any reason you wish to shorten your stay, you may leave at any time- just let us know so we can make it as easy as possible for you.
-Most volunteers we pick stay for 6-8 weeks, and those who are able to stay for that period will be prioritized for practical and community reasons.
+Most volunteers we pick to stay for 8 weeks or more, and those who can stay for that period or longer will be prioritized for practical and community reasons.

 Our expectations of you and your expectations of us

-Note that we are entitled to end the stay of volunteers who present a safety risk to the crew or who do not get along well with the team.
+Note that we, at any time, are entitled to end the stay of volunteers who present a safety risk to the crew or who do not get along well with the team.
 However, please expect us to do our best for you, and that we will expect you to do your best for us- and expect to have fun!
 We will help you grow as a sailor and engage you in helping the environment.